Built on EPA water data

 Hard water isn't a health hazard, but it shortens the life of water heaters and appliances, drives up energy use as scale builds inside heating elements, and makes soap and detergent less effective.
 For most homes in hard-water regions, a softener pays for itself over time in appliance longevity and reduced soap and descaling costs.

-Next steps: Check your city's water hardness and contaminants, compare ranked water softeners, or get free quotes from vetted local installers.
+Next steps: Check your city's water hardness and contaminants, see how water softeners work, or get free quotes from vetted local installers.